Alpaca Health - Parasites

 Ticks are parasitic members of the spider family.
 Ticks use their specialised mouthparts to penetrate the animal's skin and suck blood which they use for their nutrition and reproduction.

 Although New Zealand has a number of native tick species that mainly infest birds, it is the imported Asian longhorned tick (Haemaphysalis longicornis) which infects livestock with cattle, sheep, deer, goats and alpacas all being susceptible.
 This species has been shown to carry and transmit pathogens (bacteria and viruses), one of which is associated with causing theileriosis in cattle.
 In other parts of the world, Haemaphysalis longicornis is known as a vector of animal and human diseases such as tick borne fever, Japanese (Oriental) spotted fever and Russian spring-summer encephalitis.
 Theileriosis (Theileria sp.), Lyme disease (Borrelia sp.) and Spotted fever (Ricketsia sp.) are not found as human diseases in New Zealand.
-A full profile description [81] of this tick is available for New Zealand.
+A full profile description [81] of the Asian longhorned tick is available for New Zealand.

 Haemaphysalis longicornis, underside view